Shashank361916/gemini-freelance-journey/README.md

 # My AI Freelance Journey 🚀

 Hello!
 My name is Shashank, and this repository is a living journal of my journey to become a freelance AI Agent developer.
-I'm based in Kurnool, India, and I'm passionate about building practical, intelligent solutions for real-world business problems.
+I'm based in Bangalore, India, and I'm passionate about building practical, intelligent solutions for real-world business problems.

 This is where I'm documenting my projects, from the first line of code to the final, polished application.
 Feel free to explore and see what I'm building!